EugeniaSilantjeva/nd00333-capstone/README.md

 C | 0.1
 max_iter | 400

-To improve it, we can perform feature selection and ingineering, extend the duration of the experiment, try different sampling methods and use k-fold CV method.
+To improve it, we can perform feature selection and engineering, extend the duration of the experiment, try different sampling methods and use k-fold CV method.
 To improve the primary metric result I would also try experimenting with all the parameters of the given estimator or with different estimators and their parameters.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 The `RunDetails` widget:
 ![](Images/Hyperdriverundetails.JPG)